 This concept note provides further information on the main actions implementing the European Solidarity Corps.
-It outlines: the key features of the different types of solidarity placements (volunteering, traineeships and jobs); the format of the solidarity projects; the European Solidarity Corps Quality Label; the networking activities and the European Solidarity Corps Resource Centre.
+It outlines: the key features of volunteering activities, traineeships and jobs); the format of the solidarity projects; the European Solidarity Corps Quality Label; the networking activities and European Solidarity Corps Resource Centres.